-Economy Class features the standard 9-abreast 3-3-3 layout.
-Slimline seats with touchscreen televisions and USB ports are installed.
-All seats in the class are covered with deep-blue fabric while the dividers are decorated with a lighter shade of blue in addition to the logo of the carrier.
-The dark blue scheme creates a subtle ambiance, yet doesn’t necessarily connect with the brand image nor the bright and unique exterior of the aircraft.
+Economy Class also features products from Zodiac Aerospace; the Z300 model is installed in a 9-abreast 3-3-3 layout.
+The seats have Thales AVANT IFE and USB ports installed.
+A deep-blue fabric covers the seat while the dividers are decorated with a light sky blue color in addition to the logo of the carrier.
+While the blue scheme creates a subtle ambiance, it doesn’t necessarily connect with the brand image nor the bright and unique exterior of the aircraft.

 >talkairlines is slightly disappointed by the cabin design of the aircraft.
 It is not difficult to tell that not much was invested in seat-customization.
 Not to mention the lack of brand uniqueness regarding the interior-color schemes.
 Frankly speaking, we were not expecting much from this carrier in the first place.
 However, aware of how the Uzbek government is trying to turn Tashkent Airport into a hub for transit passengers, we were anticipating the national carrier to revolve its brand and draw design inspirations from the culturally rich Uzbekistan.
 After all, this is an era in which most airlines are becoming increasingly identical with hardware offerings.
 Brand differentiation is more important than ever, yet the airline seems to have missed a perfect opportunity to complete the task.